Winning Probability and Match Preview for Orioles vs Yankees – 9/26/2025

 Explain: Spin rate is a key component to fastball success in generating strikeouts and preventing runs.

-Paul Goldschmidt has primarily hit in the top-half of the batting order this season (74% of the time), but he is projected to bat 6th in the lineup in this matchup.
+Austin Slater has primarily hit in the top-half of the lineup this season (70% of the time), but he is penciled in 6th in the batting order in this matchup.

 Explain: The lower in the order a player bats, the fewer plate appearances he will get and the fewer opportunities he will get to hit the Over for every market.
 A player who hits lower in the order than he normally does may provide extra value opportunity since the market may be based on him hitting higher.